Mezzky/note-app/README.md

 # Note App

-This app is make by R e a c tJS and TailwindCSS the best combo for frontend development.
+This app is make by R e a ctJS and TailwindCSS the best combo for frontend development.

 Currently, two official framework and library are available: